sabir-jamia/sabir-jamia/README.md

-- 🔭 I’m currently working on react.js and libraries in its ecosystem.
+- 🔭 I’m currently working in frontend web development using react.js and libraries in its ecosystem.

 <!--
 **sabir-jamia/sabir-jamia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.